jagins/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-converts rems into 10px.
+Converts rems into 10px.
 So 1rem = 10px.

 4. How would you describe preprocessing to someone new to CSS?